-I ne trajectory method of water measurement is a form of velocity area calculations that can be used for determining the rate of flow discharging from a horizontal pipe flowing full.
+The trajectory method of water measurement is a form of velocity area calculations that can be used for obtaining a rapid and rough estimate of flow rate discharging from a horizontal pipe flowing full.
 Two measurements of the discharging jet are required to calculate the rate of flow of the water.
 The first measurement is the horizontal distance, "X", (parallel to the centerline of the pipe) required for the jet to drop a vertical distance "Y" which is the second measurement.

 By using "Y" equal to either 6 or 12 inches, the rate of flow for full pipes can be calculated by multiplying the horizontal distance "X" (in inches) times the appropriate factor for the nominal pipe diameter.
-The following table contains water discharge factor where "Y" is measured from the outside of the pipe as indicated in the sketch above.
+The following table contains water discharge factor where "Y" is measured from the outside of the pipe to the top of the water jet as indicated in Figure 4.